isangeeth95/AutomateMcAfee/README.md

 Let's build up a scenario.

 You have a list of production servers which are being maintained under a critical infrastructure.
-Your management/client team has decided to deploy an endpoint solution (Assume **McAfee** as the AV) in all of the production servers.
-But you cannot run the AV services in the production hours.
+Your management/client team has decided to deploy an endpoint solution (Assume **McAfee** as the AV) in all of the production servers throughout **weekdays**.
+But you **cannot run the AV services in the production hours**.
 And direct root access via SSH is disabled as well.
 Below are list of concerns what your management/client has.

 * Creating a cronjob in a management server to start at a specific time (Assume 8:30 PM) to run a shell script to start McAfee Antivirus services which include